Q7)

 parts work

-(in-ner-family therapy) succeed at reducing psychological wounds often enough
+(inner-family therapy) reduce psychological wounds often enough

 to recommend it as the therapy of choice.
 Other

 types of therapy can also be effective.
-To see if there is a "parts work"
+To see if there is a parts-work

 therapist near you, see